nevolga/optmed/Readme.md

 Inputs:
 - Output from the _KOA Protocol_ task as a KOA result tables

+## How to reproduce the results on medium optimisation as described in Section _Growth medium optimisation_ and Table 2
+All necessary input files and configurations are available in this repository.
+The following instructions describe the tasks to run using the digital lab environment.

-## Medium Optimisation Reinforcement Learning Environment
+### Reinforcement Learning Environment

-### Overview

-This project provides a custom reinforcement learning (RL) environment for medium optimisation using the Gym interface.
-The biomass computation is performed as implemented in the [gws_gena](https://github.com/Constellab/gws_gena) library for the [Constellab](https://constellab.io/).
-The project includes two main components:
+This is a custom reinforcement learning (RL) environment for medium optimisation using the Gym interface.
+The biomass computation is performed as implemented in the [gws_gena](https://github.com/Constellab/gws_gena) library developed by the [Constellab](https://constellab.io/).
+The environment includes two main components:

-1. `biomass_gym_env.py`: Defines the custom Gym environment, BiomassEnv, for medium optimisation.
+1. `biomass_gym_env.py`: defines the custom Gym environment, BiomassEnv, for medium optimisation.
-2. `minimal_medium.py`: The MinimalMedium class is implemented as a task that can be run via Constellab UI.
+2. `minimal_medium.py`: the MinimalMedium class is implemented as a task that can be run via Constellab UI.
 MinimalMedium employes the PPO algorithm (the implementation from [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/)) to interact with BiomassEnv and find the minimal irreducible subset of nutrients from the initial medium without dropping the biomass value.

 ### Usage

-The current project can be installed in a similar way to how it was done for _gws_gena_.
-Input files from tests/data can be used as digital resources in the Lab.
+To reproduce the results on medium optimisation:

+Run the _MinimalMedium_ task

+Configurations:
+- Number of iterations: `300000`

+Inputs:
+- `network_min_model_Pmu_cyst` as a Network
+- `context` as a Context
+- `medium_Merali` as a Medium table

 ## License
 This is licensed under the GNU General Public License v3.0.